jackcohen5/fe-template/docs/EJECTION.md

 ## Setup Firebase

-1. Create a development project in Firebase and add the project ID and web API key to a .env file in your project's root directory.
+1. Create a development project in Firebase with a web app and add the project ID (`FIREBASE_PROJECT_ID`) and web app API key (`FIREBASE_API_KEY`) to a .env file in your project's root directory.

-2. Create production and staging projects in Firebase and add the project ID and API key to your Netlify environment variable config.
+2. Repeat the above, creating production and staging projects in Firebase and add the project IDs and API keys to your Netlify environment variable config.

 3. Enable Firebase Authentication and create a Firestore database.

-## Setup Firestore

-1. Create a Logrocket project and add the client key to your Netlify environment variable config.

 ## Setup Logrocket